If your question isn't answered below, you can email us with any other questions you might have at email@example.com

 Longer term results would be the improvement in inspection scores from either Ofsted or Estyn.

 Governor reviews on previous decisions throughout the year should give a good indication on achievements.

 How many vacancies do you have for primary and secondary schools?

 Governors for Schools is aware of thousands of primary school vacancies and hundreds of secondary school vacancies across the country.
-We also have opportunities at faith schools, PRUs, special schools and colleges, though these requirements come through less frequently.
+We also have opportunities at faith schools, church schools, PRUs, special schools and colleges, though these requirements come through less frequently.

 As a governor, will I be involved in school activity?

 As a governor you are likely to be encouraged to attend parents evenings, school plays and other school events.
 You will also visit the school for learning walks and monitoring visits where your time allows.